Features5 Reasons Why You Should Go Cashless Now

 Let’s get real.
 Carrying a few thousand bills can get you a little paranoid.
 Once it gets stolen, there is a high chance that you won’t be able to retrieve it.
 If you don’t like carrying a bulky wallet, then having a cashless option will put you at ease.

-Most fintech companies are transparent when it comes to where your money went through the paper trail.
-In the unfortunate chance that your card gets stolen, you can call your bank right away and report the incident.
+Most fintech companies are transparent when it comes to where your money goes, thanks to the paper trail.
+In the unfortunate event that your card is stolen, please contact your bank immediately to report the incident.
 Any transactions made using your card will be blocked.
 No funds will be deducted from your account.

 4. Spending perks and discounts

-Financial institutions will charge a fee for you to make transactions online.
+Financial institutions may charge a fee for online transactions.
 However, there are a few incentives to going cashless.
 One example is in the form of rebates or cashback.
-When you use your debit or credit card in purchasing an item, you can get back a percentage of the money you spent.
+When you use your debit or credit card to purchase an item, you can get back a percentage of the money you spent.

 You can also earn points that you can use for your next transactions.
-Some fintech companies partner up with other businesses so you can get free deliveries, discounted items, and freebies whenever you make a transaction online.
+Some fintech companies partner with other businesses, allowing you to receive free deliveries, discounted items, and freebies with every online transaction.

 5. No need to line up to pay for bills

-If you are a busy person, then you’re going to love this feature.
-Doing transactions online is more convenient and simple, compared to going to a payment facility in person.
+If you are a busy person, you’ll love this feature.
+Doing transactions online is more convenient and simpler, compared to going to a payment facility in person.
 Lining up alone could take a few hours.
 Contactless payment is a new method that most people enjoy.

 READ ALSO: Macropay Scam Alert: Fake E-Commerce Sites